Company

 Export transparency eliminated unexpected consumption complaints

-95% less confusion
+95% less onboarding confusion

 "How do I start?" dropped from 60% → 5% via onboarding iteration